 Here are two examples of acceptable guest post submissions:

 - 6 Reasons it Pays To Use Your Real Identity as a Business Blogger

 - Avoiding the Mail Money Pit: How to Save Big on Postage in Your Small Business

 When will your submission be published?

-I am a very busy person, and I may not be able to let you know if a post was rejected.
+I am a very busy person, and I may not be able to let you know if a post was rejected or not.
 I know this may be frustrating if you are waiting to hear back.
-But if your post is accepted, I will let you know within 7 days and will tell you when it will be published.
+But if your post is accepted, I might not let you know.
+By submitting your post, you are agreeing to all these terms.